 The clip shown in Fig. 10 is useful for sliding adjustments, and when set it is advisable to tape the joint to hold it against wind vibration.

+the joint to hold it against wind vibration.
 To adjust "Q" bars, if the aerial impedance is not accurately known, first connect the line to be matched directly to the aerial, and measure the standing wave current ratio at convenient points.
-The characteristic impedance of the "Q" section is then equal to where R_g is that of the main feeder.
+The characteristic impedance of the "Q" section is then equal to where R_0 is that of the main feeder.
 The spacing for a pair of bars of convenient diameter can then be found from the chart Fig. 5.